European mole: Feeding habits

 One common belief about European moles is that they typically consume their own weight in food every 24 hours, but this is an exaggeration.
 Studies have been performed that show European moles eat about half of their body weight in food each day.
 When in captivity, European moles will eat a wide variety of food items, including liver, mice, mealworms, shrews and maggots.
 However, they tend to prefer earthworms over all other options.
 In areas without as many earthworms, insects are the main dietary constituent.
 Moles eat both larval and adult insects.

 Vision

-Due to the subterranean nature of this mole, there is an anatomical regression of its eyes at several organizational levels.
+Due to the subterranean nature of this mole, there is an anatomical regression of its eyes at several organisational levels.
 Its eye has a diameter of only 1 mm, it is buried beneath fur and has a cellular lens.
-The organization of the retina is quite similar to that of a typical mammal.
+The organisation of the retina is quite similar to that of a typical mammal.
 It has been determined that there are about 2000 ganglion cells and the optic nerve is roughly 50 μm with 3000 axons.
 Roughly 15% of these axons are myelinated.
 The photoreceptors are not the normal rod-like or cone-like shape that one would expect to see.
 Instead they all have one uniform shape with three distinct features: